 But here's the thing:

-“If you have to ask whether you have product-market fit, the answer is simple: you don't.” - Eric Ries
+“If you have to ask whether you have product-market fit, the answer is simple: you don't.” – Eric Ries, The Lean Startup

 Developing a new product that fits the market and that customers can't wait to sign up for isn't an easy process—but with a good understanding of what product-market fit actually is and how to know when you've found it, the process becomes much easier.

 So what is product-market fit, anyway?
 And how do you find it?
-In a nutshell, finding product-market fit means understanding the core value hypothesis of your product—the single key element that solves a burning problem for your customers.
+In a nutshell, finding product-market fit (PMF or P/M fit) means understanding and validating the core value hypothesis of your product—the single key element that solves a burning problem for your customers.

-Andy Rachleff, co-founder and CEO of automated investment service Wealthfront, has written extensively about his experience helping early-stage entrepreneurs finding product-market fit.
-In his Fast Company article, Rachleff explains his own definition of product-market fit:
+Andy Rachleff, co-founder and CEO of automated investment service Wealthfront, has written extensively about his experience helping early-stage entrepreneurs find product-market fit.
+Rachleff shared his own definition of product-market fit:

 “A value hypothesis is an attempt to articulate the key assumption that underlies why a customer is likely to use your product ...
 Identifying a compelling value hypothesis is what I call finding product/market fit.
 A value hypothesis addresses both the features and business model required to entice a customer to buy your product.
 Companies often go through many iterations before they find product/market fit, if they ever do.”